 3 – Add your weed-control membrane

-Expert gardener Jim Putnam talks you through the pros and cons of using weed control fabric when working on a new project like building a driveway.
-Experts disagree on what stage of the driveway construction is best for adding such a barrier, but we think adding it beneath your sub-base provides the best long-lasting protection for your driveway.
+Expert gardener Jim Putnam talks you through the pros and cons of using weed control fabric when working on a new project like building a gravel driveway.
+Experts disagree on what stage of the driveway construction is best for adding such a driveway barrier, but we think adding it beneath your sub-base provides the best long-lasting protection for your gravel driveway.

 Even if you’ve stocked up on some of the best weed eater money can buy, the additional maintenance can prove to be a serious hassle.